Skip to content

 Entry Guidelines Enter tags that will be useful for enhancing searches and interpretation.
 Keywords will be in the metadata, but will be hidden to the user by default.

-Commentary These may be used for administrative purposes or to facilitate text searching without cluttering a facet or interface.
+Commentary This field may be used for administrative purposes or to facilitate text searching without cluttering a facet or interface.
 They may be helpful for grouping items by an accession code or for alternate spellings of common terms.

 Element Set DCAT